Bendigo and Adelaide Bank brands participating in Open Banking Customer Data Sharing.

 - have access to Bendigo Bank e-banking or the Up app.

-On 25 February 2021 the ACCC granted an exemption under section 56GD of the Competition and Consumer Act 2010 to Bendigo and Adelaide Bank Limited.
-The exemption defers the start dates of the consumer data sharing obligations to 1 July 2022 for our Delphi Bank, Rural Bank and Alliance Bank brands.
-It also defers the commencement date for our Adelaide Bank brand until 1 November 2022.
+On 21 September 2022 the ACCC granted an exemption under section 56GD of the Competition and Consumer Act 2010 to Bendigo and Adelaide Bank Limited.
+The exemption defers the start dates of the consumer data sharing obligations for our Adelaide Bank, Rural Bank and Alliance Bank brands.
+Rural Bank exemption is granted until 31 December 2023, and Adelaide Bank until 31 December 2023 for new and refinanced brokered customers and until 31 December 2024 for existing brokered customers and white-labelled products.
+Alliance Bank brand until 31 July 2023.

 Further details can be found in the ACCC CDR Exemptions Register.

-Customers of our exempted brands will be able to share their data via Open Banking by the respective dates listed above.
+Customers of our exempted brands will be able to share their data via Open Banking soon.
 Customers wishing to access Open Banking data sharing beforehand can do so by opening an eligible account with Bendigo Bank or Up.
-Please note that only accounts held with Bendigo Bank and Up will be able to share data.
+Please note that only accounts held with Bendigo Bank and Up are able to share data.